BreathHolder/handyPowershell/app_discovery/app_discovery_README.md

 # 🔍 PowerShell Application Discovery Script

 This PowerShell script is designed to help technology owners in your organization discover the presence and details of installed applications across company workstations.
-It reads from a centralized configuration file, performs local discovery using file system and registry data, and logs structured output for ingestion by platforms like **Splunk**.
+It reads from a centralized configuration file, performs local discovery using data on the file system as well as registry data to build structured, human-readable CSV reports and error logs.

 ---